 The medieval center of Brussels is dominated by the gorgeous Grand Place, ornate buildings, chocolate stops, frites stands, the famous Manneken Pis statue, and other fascinating attractions.
 The historic center can be an ideal place for first-time visitors who want to stay in the heart of everything.

-A couple of block west of Grand Place is the Saint-Gery neighborhood, which is full of bars, restaurants, and boutiques.
+A couple of blocks west of Grand Place is the Saint-Gery neighborhood, which is full of bars, restaurants, and boutiques.
 Together with Grand Place, these bustling areas make up the center of town, so we’ve combined them here.
 It’s worth noting that the historic center is lively and can be crowded, so ask for a room away from the street.

 Marriott Grand Place